-The mask and idealistic form is the object of devotion, the fake perfection of a muse, veiled by cultural layers, and detached from the real process of accomplishment.
-Dragana’s own undressing displaying her genuine ‘body’, leads to an unflinching interpretation of her own form.
+The mask and idealistic form is an object of veneration: the fake perfection of a muse, veiled by cultural layers, and detached from any real process of accomplishment.
+Jurišić’s own undressing, displaying her true ‘body’, provides an unflinching interpretation of her own form.

-What Dragana knew for sure was that Gordana Čavić was made of much harder stuff than l’Inconnue de la Seine:
+What Jurišić knew for sure was that Gordana Čavić was made of much harder stuff than L’Inconnue de la Seine:

 Suddenly I was back at 11 years old, looking at a funeral procession that was beyond extravagant. … Who was she?
 I asked my grandmother, She just shuffled uncomfortably in response.
 Behind me I could hear whispers of two men from down the road.

 In Ibsen’s Women Joan Templeton observes the muse’s path through the centuries.
-It is a powerful analysis of femininity that recalls Dragana’s artistic ambitions: ‘For Gilbert and Gubar … the lady is our creation or Pygmalion’s statue.
-The lady is the poem’.
+Her powerful analysis of femininity recalls Jurišić’s artistic ambitions: ‘For Gilbert and Gubar … the lady is our creation or Pygmalion’s statue.
+The lady is the poem.’[ii]
 The lady is the sculpture, the statue Pygmalion carved and fell in love with, like L’inconnue de la Seine.
 This is a cast and frozen idealization of femininity.
-Templeton quotes Simone de Beauvoir:
+Templeton approvingly cites Simone de Beauvoir:

 But women exist without men’s intervention and thus while ‘woman’ incarnates men’s fantasies, women proves the falsity of the fantasies … Man’s need for woman to remain always the Other. … Woman is necessary to the extent that she remains an idea into which the man can project his own transcendence; but she is danger as an objective reality existing for herself and limited to herself.

-Why is ‘the woman’ still an ideal, mythical presence; her real body still censored by intangible projections?
-Why do males feel an inadequacy in front of real presences?
-And display hostility or aggression – real or unconscious – towards the existent?
-Why are artists still facing limits to representing the truth, from simply the rule against showing women’s nipples on social networks to censoring nudes in exhibition advertisements, while at the same time, our visual environment is permeated by sexualised content?
-Are our taboos the veils hiding the truth?
+Why is ‘the woman’ still an ideal, mythical presence, her real body still censored by intangible projections?
+Why do many men feel an inadequacy in front of real presences, to the extent of displaying hostility or aggression – real or unconscious – towards that which is not a fantasy?
+Why are artists still confronting opposition to representations of real existing forms, from ludicrous rules against displaying women’s nipples on social networks, to outright censorship of nudes in exhibition advertisements, while at the same time, our visual environment is filled with sexualised content?
+Are these taboos veils that hide the truth?
 Is it the ideal of the muses we are still battling against?

-Not only is the idea of woman in need of revolution.
-Our concept of maleness needs to be reconfigured.
+Not only is the idea of woman in need of revolution, our concept of masculinity needs to be reappraised.
 According to Dr Arne Rubinstein in The Making of Men: ‘in the healthy man’s psychology, a man sees himself as part of the universe, not the centre of it; he takes full responsibility for his actions, he deals with his emotions and he looks for a healthy relationship with the feminine.’
-But ‘the role-modelling and mentoring for boys and teenagers is very poor, and the messaging is terrible’.
-His organization attempts to reconcile the masculine and feminine in men.
+But ‘the role-modelling and mentoring for boys and teenagers is very poor, and the messaging is terrible.’[iii]
+Rubinstein’s organization attempts to reconcile the masculine and feminine in men.

-In A Room of One’s Own Virginia Woolf endeavored to awaken awareness of gender inadequacy.
-She suggested we should reconsider and re-educate our basic perception of sexuality, and the condition of women in the world, through artistic and creative processes in the first place:
+In her 1929 novel A Room of One’s Own Virginia Woolf endeavoured to awaken awareness of gender inadequacy.
+She suggested society should reconsider and re-educate our basic perceptions of sexuality, and the condition of women in the world, beginning with the artistic and creative processes:

 The idea of the muse often evokes images of a male artist and a passive female muse.
 The female muse is often depicted as nude in visual art.
 And in turn “the nude” – one of the biggest clichés of Western art tradition, is a genre predominantly inhabited by male artists.
 At the beginning of April 2015, I began the task of photographing 100 female nudes over a period of five weeks.